This site may contain affiliate links for which a small commission is received.

 I’m assuming you’re going to build your own site or maybe hire someone to do it.
 That’s why your here reading this.
 So while I can tell you I recommend A2Hosting there’s a good dozen that are out there that are available.
 Most of these hosting companies have 3 different service plans and all work with WordPress as well as other less popular content management systems like Drupal or Joomla.
 (I mean less popular only on the basis of the number of sites using them).
 While I think I’ve had decent luck with hosting you can always check out the reviews that talk about each one.
 I’m not going to be one of those sites that promotes everyone.
 I promote what I know.

 I highly recommend this.
 You can if you feel uncomfortable building a site hire someone.
-But you’ll learn so much more and in the long run be able to manage and control your site better then if someone built it and handed it to you.
+A little short term discomfort is well worth the long term gain.
+You’ll learn so much more and in the long run be able to manage and control your site better then if someone built it and handed it to you.
 Plus, I know when I started that money is tight, so paying someone to build your site can be expensive.
 Anywhere from a couple hundred dollars for someone you hire to as high as $2500 if you go with your hosting company’s developers.
 With as many WordPress sites that are out there, you can do it.

 9. Join online forums for support.